Amonnium/Hello-World-in-Different-Languages/README.md

 # Hello-World-in-Different-Languages
-This repository shows different versions of the famous "Hello World!" program, in different languages.
+This repository shows different versions of the famous "Hello, World!" program, in different languages.